 HISTORY OF ROBOTS

-The concept of robots dates back to ancient Greece, where myths were developed about artificial beings, including Pygmalion’s statue that was brought to life.
-However, it wasn’t until the 20th century that robots were developed and used in industry.
+The concept of robots extends back to ancient Greece, where legends spoke of artificial beings like Pygmalion’s animated statue.
+Yet, it wasn’t until the 20th century that robots transitioned from myth to practical application, particularly in industry.

-In the early 1950s, George Devol invented the first industrial robot, known as the Unimate, which was used in a General Motors factory to perform hazardous and repetitive tasks such as lifting and moving heavy objects.
-This marked the beginning of the widespread use of robots in industry, and the development of more advanced robots for various applications.
+George Devol, in the early 1950s, pioneered the development of the first industrial robot, named the Unimate.
+Implemented in a General Motors factory, this robot was designed to perform hazardous and repetitive tasks, such as handling and transporting heavy materials.
+This innovation marked the beginning of robots’ widespread industrial use and spurred the development of more advanced models for varied applications.

 Read also: TOP 20 Space Business Ideas That Will Be Worth Billions